sequencemedia/keycloak-client/README.md

 npm run fetch
 ```

-I initially wrote for `curl` to swap into the shell
+I initially wrote for `curl`

 ```bash
 npm run curl
 ```

-I also tried a client package (it may not be the latest version)
+I also tried a client package (it may not be the latest version) but it poops

 ```bash
 npm run client